 - Add remaining sauce ingredients and simmer: pour in tomatoes and olive oil, then season with salt and add in fresh basil.

 - Bring to a boil, then reduce heat and simmer until thickened.

 - Remove basil with tongs, then serve marinara sauce.

 Can I Add Meat?

-You can definitely add ground beef or Italian sausage to this recipe (about 1 lb total.
+You can definitely add ground beef or Italian sausage or even ground turkey to this recipe (about 1 lb total.
 Brown it first, then simmer with the sauce).
 If I do add meat, I usually cut the fats in half (1.5 Tbsp butter and 2 Tbsp olive oil).